1Volk/SecureImg/Readme.md

-# 🛡️ XenforoSecureImg
+# 🛡️ SecureImg

-**XenforoSecureImg** is a plugin for Xenforo that hides images from untrusted sources, blocking potential threats like IP loggers and malicious scripts that could exploit cookies or execute unauthorized code.
+**SecureImg** is a plugin for Xenforo that hides images from untrusted sources, blocking potential threats like IP loggers and malicious scripts that could exploit cookies or execute unauthorized code.

 > 🔐